sonata-project/SonataAdminBundle/Resources/doc/reference/batch_actions.rst

 .. code-block:: php

     <?php

-    // In your Admin class
+    // in your Admin class

     public function getBatchActions()
     {